-c) From My Application, run the following command: <java_home>/jar cvfm myapp.ear META-INF\MANIFEST.MF .
+c) From My Application, run the following command:

+<java\home>/jar cvfm myapp.ear META-INF/MANIFEST.MF .

 Note: If you disable model notifications using the server or client configuration parameters then you need not deploy the Client J2EE Application for WAS.
-For disabling notifications, refer section Model-side Notifications Used by Model API on page 67.
+For disabling notifications, refer section Model-side Notifications Used by Model API on page 70.

-- 2. Deploy the J2EE Application (EAR), you created in the previous step, on Machine B's WebSphere Application Server with single class loader option. - a) In WAS Console, select Applications > Application Types > WebSphere Enterprise Applications.
+- 2. Deploy the J2EE Application (EAR), you created in the previous step, on Machine B's WebSphere Application Server with single class loader option. - a) Install the J2EE Application (EAR) you created.
+For more information about installing application, refer to WebSphere Application Server Information Center. - b) In WAS Console, select Applications > Application Types > WebSphere Enterprise Applications.